 We will explore other functions (there are hundreds of them!) as well as create a percentage formula.
-You can get to all functions in Excel by clicking on AutoSum \rightarrow More Functions or by clicking on the Formulas tab of the Ribbon. - ormulas
+You can get to all functions in Excel by clicking on AutoSum \rightarrow More Functions or by clicking on the Formulas tab of the Ribbon (be sure to not be on a cell that has a function in it when you do this).